Canada's Big Six banks to limit hours, close branches in coronavirus fight

-(Reuters) - Canada’s six largest banks will temporarily limit operating hours and cut the number of operating branches as part of new coordinated measures to support social distancing to curb the outbreak of the novel coronavirus, the Canadian Bankers Association said on Tuesday.
+(Reuters) - Canada’s six largest banks will temporarily limit operating hours and close some branches as part of measures to support social distancing and curb the outbreak of the novel coronavirus, the Canadian Bankers Association said on Tuesday.

-Many banking services will continue to be available through automated banking machines, mobile apps, bank websites and telephone banking, the industry group said here on Tuesday.
+Many services will continue to be available through automated banking machines, mobile apps, websites and telephone banking, the industry group said here on Tuesday.

+Bank of Montreal (BMO.TO) will close 134 branches, representing 15% of its total in Canada, over the coming days, a spokesman said on Tuesday.

-Late on Monday, Canadian Imperial Bank of Commerce said that, beginning Wednesday, it will close about 206 banking centers that don’t offer over-the-counter cash and banking services, while the remaining 816 locations will operate under modified hours.
+Late on Monday, Canadian Imperial Bank of Commerce (CM.TO) said that, beginning Wednesday, it will close about 206 banking centers that don’t offer over-the-counter cash and banking services. [nFWN2B91Z3]

+Both banks will also adjust the operating hours of their branches, they said.

-Many employees in non-client facing roles are also working from home starting this week, and the bank is donating C$100,000 to the World Health Organization and C$650,000 to Canadian charities, it said.
+CIBC said many employees in non-client facing roles were working from home starting this week, and the bank is donating C$100,000 to the World Health Organization and C$650,000 to Canadian charities, it said.

 The banks will maintain critical services for customers and special care will be given to branches in rural communities, the CBA said.

-The move comes on a day when Ontario, Canada’s most populous province, banned gatherings of more than 50 people and ordered the closure of bars and restaurants in a bid to slow the spread of the coronavirus.
+The move comes on a day when Ontario, Canada’s most populous province, has banned gatherings of more than 50 people and ordered the closure of bars and restaurants in a bid to slow the spread of the coronavirus. [nL1N2BA0H4]

 As of Monday, the death toll in Canada had risen to four and the number of infected jumped to 407 from 341.